How is the contract situation at the PG?

 What’s happening with the health care situation?

-The PG refused to pay a contractually mandated 5 percent health insurance premium increase in 2018.
+The PG refused to pay a contractually mandated 5 percent health insurance premium increase in both 2018 and 2019.
 Even though our contract expired, specific language it contains as well as federal labor law obligate the company to maintain the contract’s status quo.
 The PG’s refusal triggered the Guild to file an Unfair Labor Practice charge with the National Labor Relations Board in Pittsburgh.
 The board ruled in our favor, and the company appealed.
 Then an administrative law judge also ruled in our favor and ordered the company to pay the premium.
 Again, the PG refused.
-They have a pending appeal before the National Labor Relations Board in Washington, DC.
+On appeal, the National Labor Relations Board in Washington, DC ruled in the Post-Gazette’s favor.

 - The union representing Pittsburgh Post-Gazette newsroom employees files first unfair labor complaint against ownership in decades